Home

 2. Most women are Iron and Calcium deficient.

 Many women in the United States are calcium and iron deficient and therefore should take a supplement to help with their strength training.
-This is one of those little things that can make a big difference.
+This is one of those little things that can make a big difference for womens strength training.

 3. Women have a lower level of neuromuscular efficiency than men.